bmuellerhstat/css-basics/README.md

 # CSS Basics
 ---
-_The purpose of this repository is to help you practice using basic CSS properties._
+_The purpose of this repository is to help you practice using basic CSS(Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.) properties._

 ## Before you begin
 Observe the files in this repo: